Indhumathi040398/markdown-portfolio/_includes/05-emphasis.md

-I am new to IT industry
+I am new to **IT industry and _loved lot to work here.